LinguaPlayer/LinguaLyrics/README.md

 - [x] GUI
 - [ ] Package the app
 - [ ] Search in multiple lyric sources
-- [x] Work with other player like VLC, Spotify,...
+- [ ] Test with other player like VLC, Smplayer, Rhythmbox, Spotify,...
 - [ ] Translation of words
 - [ ] Find correct lyric with audio fingerprint
 - [ ] Show all available lyrics and choose between them